EB-5 Construction Jobs

 Operations jobs can be calculated in two ways, by direct count and by revenue—both of which should yield the same result.

 For the first method, direct jobs are counted and then multiplied by the employment multiplier.
 For the second method, revenue from the pro forma income statement is used to calculate EB-5 job creation by deflating the revenue to the values used in the economic analysis and then multiplying these deflated dollars by the final demand multiplier.
-If the two methods don’t produce similar results, USCIS may deny any investor petitions that rely on these operations jobs.
+If the two methods donot produce similar results, the USCIS may deny any investor petitions that rely on these operations jobs.

 For example, a new hotel project might anticipate $3 million in annual revenue from accommodation.
-In order to calculate EB-5 job creation from this revenue, the economic analysis must first deflate this figure appropriately—in this case, by 8.6%—which yields a deflated value of $2.76 million.
+To calculate EB-5 job creation from this revenue, the economic analysis must first deflate this figure appropriately—in this case, by 8.6%—which yields a deflated value of $2.76 million.
 Next, the hotel’s accommodation revenue is multiplied by the final demand multiplier of 16.9.
 This means that a total of 46 operations jobs will be created by the hotel’s accommodation revenue.
 To calculate the number of direct jobs created, the total number of jobs (which includes indirect and induced jobs) must be divided by the employment multiplier—in this case, 1.7.
 So, of the 46 operations jobs created, 27 would be direct jobs; the rest would be indirect and induced.

 The scenario above provides a basic example of how operations jobs are calculated.
-A number of other factors, however, must be considered when determining how many operations jobs can be counted toward the employment creation requirement of the EB-5 Program.
+A number of other factors, however, must be considered when determining how many operations jobs can be counted toward the employment creation requirement of the EB-5 program.

 EB-5 Job Requirements

-In order for jobs to be counted toward the employment creation requirement, they must be full-time positions for qualified U.S. workers.
+For jobs to be counted toward the employment creation requirement, they must be full-time positions for qualified U.S. workers.

 In addition to the requirement that these jobs be full time, the positions must be filled by qualified U.S. workers.
 Qualified U.S. workers are those who are authorized to work by way of citizenship or permanent resident status and include asylees, refugees, and individuals under suspension of deportation.
-Nonimmigrants, for example, those with H-1B Visas, are not qualified employees and do not count toward EB-5 employment creation.
+Nonimmigrants, for example, those with H-1B visas, are not qualified employees and do not count toward EB-5 employment creation.

-EB-5 Job Data:
+EB-5 Job Data

-Various surveys are used in concert with the RIMS II estimates in order to calculate direct operations jobs.
+Various surveys are used in concert with the RIMS II estimates to calculate direct operations jobs.
 Depending on the job category, the EB-5 job creation metric may be based on the square footage of the building under development.

-Currently, USCIS counts operations jobs only for projects in which the developer maintains significant ownership after construction is complete.
+Currently, the USCIS counts operations jobs only for projects in which the developer maintains significant ownership after construction is complete.

-While USCIS has indicated the requirement for significant ownership, the agency has not defined what significant ownership entails.
+While the USCIS has indicated the requirement for significant ownership, the agency has not defined what significant ownership entails.
 “Significant” does not mean a majority interest—as little as 15% ownership seems to satisfy this requirement.

-EB-5 Project Type:
+EB-5 Project Type

-USCIS tends to favor certain projects over others—though this tendency has changed over time.
+The USCIS tends to favor certain projects over others—though this tendency has changed over time.

-The project types most likely to be approved by USCIS include restaurants, hotels, medical offices, hospitals, senior living centers, and single and multi-family residential dwellings.
-On the other hand, USCIS is less likely to approve office building and shopping center projects, even though these have been popular in the past.
+The project types most likely to be approved by the USCIS include restaurants, hotels, medical offices, hospitals, senior living centers, and single and multi-family residential dwellings.
+On the other hand, the USCIS is less likely to approve office building and shopping center projects, even though these have been popular in the past.

-USCIS rationale for the approval of certain project types over others seems to be directly related to the creation of operations jobs.
+The USCIS rationale for the approval of certain project types over others seems to be directly related to the creation of operations jobs.
 The assumption is that for office buildings and shopping centers, no net increase in jobs occurs—revenue simply shifts to the new office spaces and retailers.

-While USCIS will consider arguments that an establishment does produce a net increase in jobs, for example, due to a shortage of particular retail goods, proving that new operations jobs are actually created in the region as a result of the project can be challenging and will require an experienced EB-5 company.
+While the USCIS will consider arguments that an establishment does produce a net increase in jobs, for example, due to a shortage of particular retail goods, proving that new operations jobs are actually created in the region as a result of the project can be challenging and will require an experienced EB-5 company.